distributed-lab/web-kit/packages/w3p/README.md

 }
 ```

-Or if your provider has its own method to switch, add chain, sign and send transactions, ...etc, you can create your own class, extends [`ProviderEventBus`](./src/providers/wrapped/_event-bus.ts) and implements [`ProviderProxy`](./src/types/provider.ts?plain=71), then override functions as you wish
+If your provider has additional functionalities or different implementation of switching, adding a chain, signing and sending transactions methods, and more, you can create a custom class that extends the [`ProviderEventBus`](./src/providers/wrapped/_event-bus.ts) and implements the [`ProviderProxy`](./src/types/provider.ts?plain=71) interface.
+This allows you to override functions according to your specific requirements.

 ## More examples
 Check out more examples and use-cases: